apache/mxnet/scala-package/examples/src/main/scala/ml/dmlc/mxnetexamples/inferexample/objectdetector/README.md

 In the pre-trained model, the `input_name` is `data` and shape is `(1, 3, 512, 512)`.
 This shape translates to: a batch of `1` image, the image has color and uses `3` channels (RGB), and the image has the dimensions of `512` pixels in height by `512` pixels in width.

-The signature also specifies `image/jpeg` as the expected input type, since this example's image pre-processor only supports the handling of binary JPEG images.
+`image/jpeg` is the expected input type, since this example's image pre-processor only supports the handling of binary JPEG images.

-The signature specifies the output shape is `(1, 6132, 6)`.
+The output shape is `(1, 6132, 6)`.
 As with the input, the `1` is the number of images. `6132` is the number of prediction results, and `6` is for the size of each prediction.
 Each prediction contains the following components:
 - `Class`
 - `Accuracy`
 - `Xmin`